JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/quick-docs/index.md

     *Want to learn what a symbol is about, without going to a browser?*

-    The IDE knows the symbol, its argument names/types/defaults, the docstring.
+    The IDE knows the symbol, its argument names/types/defaults, the documentation it has.
     Let it give you a non-interrupting window, letting you get back to work.

+    **How to use:**

-    Invoke the _Quick Documentation_ feature using _Ctrl + Q on Windows/Linux_ or _F1 on macOS_, learn more about the different symbols you're working with.
+    Invoke the **Quick Documentation** feature using _Ctrl + Q on Windows/Linux_ or _F1 on macOS_, learn more about the different symbols you're working with.

 ---